alan-plus/task-controller/README.md

+[![Coverage Status](https://coveralls.io/repos/github/alan-plus/tasktly/badge.svg?branch=development)](https://coveralls.io/github/alan-plus/tasktly?branch=development)
 # Tasktly
-[![Coverage Status](https://coveralls.io/repos/github/alan-plus/tasktly/badge.svg?branch=development)](https://coveralls.io/github/alan-plus/tasktly?branch=development)
-A set of classes that provide assistance with the concurrent control of asynchronous functions.
+A set of classes that provide assistance with the concurrent access to shared resources and the control of asynchronous task.
 - Locks
   - [LockMutex](#LockMutex): a lock class to prevent concurrent access to a resource.
   - [LockPool](#LockPool): alternative lock class that allows limited concurrent access to a resource.
 - Task Executors
-  - [PromiseMutex](#PromiseMutex): a class to prevent concurrent task execution.
+  - [TaskExecutorMutex](#TaskExecutorMutex): a class to prevent concurrent task execution.
-  - [PromisePool](#PromisePool): allows limited concurrent task execution.
+  - [TaskExecutorPool](#TaskExecutorPool): allows limited concurrent task execution.
-  - [PromiseMultiStep](#PromiseMultiStep): allows the concurrency of each step to be adjusted.
+  - [TaskExecutorMultiStep](#TaskExecutorMultiStep): allows the concurrency of each step to be adjusted.

 ## Getting started
 ### Installation:
 ```
 npm install tasktly
 ```
 ### LockMutex
 Provides a mechanism to prevents concurrent access to a resource.
 #### Constructor